vinylplz/terraform-examples/README.md

 This repo contains example configuration for setting up various AWS environments.

 * [simple] - Super basic config consisting of a single EC2 instance and Elasitic IP.
 Large portions have been lifted from the offial terraform [getting started guide] and [documentation].
 If you are just getting started with `terraform`, this is a great place to start.
 * [vpc] - More advanced, real-world example of a mutli-availability-zone, multi-tier VPC with public and private subnets, and a "NAT" of the style produced by the AWS VPC Wizard.
-It is designed to be *extensible*, *secure*, fault-tolerant, and scalable.
+It is designed to be *extensible*, *secure*, *fault-tolerant*, and *scalable*.
 If you are considering using `terraform` to manage a small to medium sized production-level AWS environment, and have successfully launched the [simple] example, this is an excellent place to start.

 See also:
 Official [homepage]